tonioloewald/bindinator.js/CONTRIBUTING.md

 # Contributing

-All contributions are welcome, but please include tests where possible and keep PRs as specific as possible (but no simpler!)
+All contributions are welcome, but please include inline examples, documentation, and tests where possible and keep PRs as specific as possible.

-Thanks for even thinking about contributing!
+Thanks for even _thinking_ about contributing!